Preston-Harrison/scrapey/README.md

 ## Overview

 This repository contains a forward proxy server that enables any computer operating within a network that allows only outbound traffic to act as a forward proxy.
-It achieves this by accepting proxy requests and forwarding raw bytes via TCP to a target host.
-The proxy server opens a TCP connection with the client, waits for a response containing a host, and then forwards bytes from the client to the target host.
+It achieves this by having the proxy server open a TCP connection with the main server, and waiting for a request on the open connection.
+A client will proxy a request to the main server, which will use one of the open connections to send the request to the actual proxy.

 ## How it Works